 a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes , please give details: b.
+No b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-No If you have answered yes , please give details: c.
+c.
 Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes e.
+Yes d.
+Do you have the right to walk over any of your neighbours' property for example to put out your rubbish bin or to maintain your boundaries?
+No e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?